 How can you know in advance if your tummy will touch it?

-If you’re fairly lean, you will most likely float at a diagonal and your feet will be on the floor, or near it.
+If you’re fairly lean, you will most likely float at a diagonal and your feet will be on the floor, tummy below the surface and the Bar.

-If you’re not lean at all, you will most likely float horizontally and your abdomen will touch the Float Bar.
+If you’re not lean, you will most likely float horizontally and your abdomen will touch the Float Bar.

 Height: 40 inches to top of cross bar